-- First way is to provide the linear relationships among all the elements represented by means of linear memory location.
+- The first way is to provide the linear relationships among all the elements represented using linear memory location.
 These linear structures are termed as arrays.

 - The second technique is to provide the linear relationship among all the elements represented by using the concept of pointers or links.
 These linear structures are termed as linked lists.

-The common examples of linear data structure are:
+The common examples of the linear data structure are:

 - Linked lists